Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

+Following a similar argument as in the proof of Lemma~\ref{lemma:super-pair-deletion-outside}, we can identify an infinite sequence of distinct students and projects, a contradiction.
+Hence, if $l_k$ is undersubscribed in $M^*$ then every student who is assigned to $l_k$ in $M$ is also assigned to $l_k$ in $M^*$.

+Next, we show that (ii) holds.
+By the first claim, any lecturer who is full in $M$ is also full in $M^*$, and any lecturer who is undersubscribed in $M$ has as many assignees in $M^*$ as she has in $M$.
+Hence

+We note that if a student $s_{i}$ is unassigned in $M$, by Lemma \ref{pair-deletion}, $s_{i}$ is unassigned in $M^*$.
+Equivalently, if $s_{i}$ is assigned in $M^*$ then $s_{i}$ is assigned in $M$.
+Let $S_1$ denote the set of students who are assigned to at least one project in $M$, and let $S_2$ denote the set of students who are assigned to a project in $M^*$; it follows that $|S_2| \leq |S_1|$.
+Further, we have that

-Since $s_{q_{i}} \neq s_{q_{j-1}}$ and $l_{z_{i}}$ is full in $M^*$, $l_{z_{i}}$ should have been able to identify distinct students $s_{q_j}$ and $s_{q_{i+1}}$ corresponding to students $s_{q_{j-1}}$ and $s_{q_{i}}$ respectively, a contradiction. \end{itemize} This completes the induction step.
-As the sequence of distinct students and projects is finite, we reach an immediate contradiction. \end{proof} Lemmas \ref{pair-deletion-within} and \ref{pair-deletion-outside} immediately give rise to Lemma \ref{pair-deletion}.
-The next three lemmas deal with the case that \texttt{Algorithm { SPA-ST-}super} reports the non-existence of a super-stable matching in $I$. \begin{restatable}[]{lemma}{studentlemma} If a student is assigned to two or more projects at the termination of \texttt{Algorithm { SPA-ST-}super} then $I$ admits no super-stable matching. \end{restatable} \begin{proof} Let $M$ be the assignment at the termination of the algorithm.
+From Inequalities \eqref{ineq:undersubscribed-lecturer-1} and \eqref{ineq:undersubscribed-lecturer-2}, it follows that $|M(l_k)| = |M^*(l_k)|$ for each $l_k \in \mathcal{L}$. \end{proof} The next three lemmas deal with the case that Algorithm {\sf SPA-ST-super} reports the non-existence of a super-stable matching in $I$. \begin{restatable}[]{lemma}{studentlemma} If a student is assigned to two or more projects at the termination of Algorithm {\sf SPA-ST-super} then $I$ admits no super-stable matching. \end{restatable} \begin{proof} Let $M$ be the assignment at the termination of the algorithm.
 Suppose for a contradiction that there exists a super-stable matching $M^*$ in $I$.
 Suppose that a student is assigned to two or more projects in $M$.
-Then either (i) any two of these projects are offered by different lecturers, or (ii) all of these projects are offered by the same lecturer.
+Then either (a) any two of these projects are offered by different lecturers or (b) all of these projects are offered by the same lecturer.

-Firstly, suppose (i) holds.
+Firstly, suppose (a) holds.
 Then some lecturer has fewer assignees in $M^*$ than in $M$.
 Suppose not, then

-We note that if a student $s_{i'}$ is unassigned in $M$ then by Lemma \ref{pair-deletion}, $s_{i'}$ is not asssigned to a project in any super-stable matching; thus $s_{i'}$ is unassigned in $M^*$.
-Equivalently, if $s_{i'}$ is assigned in $M^*$ then $s_{i'}$ is assigned in $M$.
-Let $S_1$ denote the set of students who are assigned to at least one project in $M$, and let $S_2$ denote the set of students who are assigned to a project in $M^*$; it follows that $|S_2| \leq |S_1|$.
-Hence,